wf8/anc_state_validation/README.md

 # Validating RevBayes joint ancestral state estimation

+This code repository
-This repo contains scripts to validate the joint ancestral state estimation of SSE models implemented in [RevBayes](http://revbayes.com) against the marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/).
+contains scripts to validate the Monte Carlo method of ancestral state estimation for SSE models implemented in [RevBayes](http://revbayes.com) against the analytical marginal ancestral state estimation implemented in the R package [diversitree](http://www.zoology.ubc.ca/prog/diversitree/).

+Although the closest model to ChromoSSE implemented in diversitree is ClaSSE, ancestral state estimation for ClaSSE is not implemented in diversitree.
+Therefore here we compare the ancestral state estimation of BiSSE as implemented in diversitree to the estimates made by RevBayes.
+Note that in RevBayes BiSSE, ChromoSSE, and all other SSE models use the same C++ classes and algorithms, so validating ancestral state estimation for BiSSE should provide confidence in estimates made by all SSE models.

-Note that in RevBayes we sample ancestral states from their joint distribution conditional on the tip states and the model parameters during the MCMC.
+In RevBayes we sample ancestral states for SSE models from their joint distribution conditional on the tip states and the model parameters during the MCMC.
-However, when we summarize the results we calculate the marginal posterior probability of each node being in each state.
+However, in this work we summarize the MCMC samples by calculating the marginal posterior probability of each node being in each state.
 So the RevBayes marginal ancestral state reconstructions which are estimated via MCMC are directly comparable to the analytical marginal ancestral states computed by diversitree.
-It is possible to summarize the results of our analyses to display the MAP joint ancestral state reconstruction, but we have not done so in this work.
+It would be possible to summarize the samples from the MCMC to reconstruct the MAP joint ancestral state reconstruction, but we have not done so in this work.

 ### To run an example: